 Laura McLean, DVM MRCVS BA

-Our Founder has given a number of talks about the inspirational vision and bold work of Highland Carbon to a range of organisations including:
+Our Founder has given talks and interviews about the inspirational vision and bold work of Highland Carbon to a range of organisations including:

 The Scotsman newspaper

-Over the years Richard has worked significantly in the City of London (financial district), Manchester, Edinburgh, Glasgow, New York City, Chicago and Washington DC.
+Over the years Richard has worked significantly in New York City, Chicago, Washington DC, the City of London (financial district), Manchester, Edinburgh, Glasgow and the Scottish Highlands.

 Prior to founding Highland Carbon in 2017, the Managing Director, Richard Clarke, undertook roles working in the corporate partnerships and philanthropy arenas for the following organisations: